 Ask The Tough Questions

 When interviewing executive coaches, don’t be afraid to ask the tough questions.
-You are making an important investment and picking someone that will help advise you and make you a better leader.
+You are making an important investment and picking someone who will help advise you and make you a better leader.
 They will have a significant role in your future, so you want to be sure they are the right fit for you.